GoldenZephyr/heracles/README.md

 cd heracles
 pip install .
 ```

+If you run into installation problems, check `.github/workflows/ci-action.yml`
+for an example, as that successfully installs and runs the library for CI.

 If you don't have a scene graph to test with, you can use a large example scene
 graph [here](https://drive.google.com/file/d/1aktyS792PUrj2ACRu1DoxMGse55GWloB/view?usp=drive_link).